-The Company Official Search Database, also known as BAD, is an information resource about North Carolina businesses.
-It provides details regarding an entity’s officers, directors, members and registered agents which is useful when performing due diligence, performing Know Your Customer (KYC) checks or other purposes.
-Before registering a new business in NC it would be prudent to run this search first.
+The Company Official Search Database, or BAD, is an information resource about North Carolina businesses.
+It provides details regarding an entity’s officers, directors, members, and registered agents, helpful when performing due diligence, Know Your Customer (KYC) checks, or other purposes.
+Before writing a new business in NC, it would be prudent to run this search first.

-Searches through the Secretary of State website are free to use, with options including searching by name, address or SOS ID.
-A list will then appear on your screen where you can click any name for more information.
+Searches through the Secretary of State website are free, including searching by name, address, or SOS ID.
+A list will appear on your screen, where you can click any name for more information.

-Search by Name should take great care in spelling out correctly the name, as well as avoiding prohibited terms like Bank, University, Corporation, FBI and Treasury which could cause your business to be flagged as fraudulent by the government.
+Search by Name should take great care in spelling out the name correctly, as well as avoiding prohibited terms like Bank, University, Corporation, FBI, and Treasury, which could cause your business to be flagged as fraudulent by the government.

-If you know the name of a business you wish to search, the Secretary of State’s Corporation Search Portal provides a great way to do just that.
-Though only limited information can be viewed, this resource still makes an excellent way of discovering names of companies.
+If you know the name of a business you wish to search, the Secretary of State’s Corporation Search Portal provides a great way.
+Though only limited information can be viewed, this resource still makes an excellent way of discovering the names of companies.

 As well as conducting a business name search, the Secretary of State website also allows for business registration searches that allow you to see whether or not a particular business has been dissolved; this will enable you to determine if your proposed name is available before forming it yourself.
 Furthermore, search options exist by industry, region, and size, as well as by the registered agent’s contact details, allowing you to determine whether a company is legitimate.